UNNATURAL CAUSES is inequality making us sick? HEALTH EQUITY research topics and resources to learn more

 Journalist Jill Eisen explores the importance of the social determinants of health from a Canadian perspective.
 The program devotes considers the importance of looking at "upstream" causes of health and presents possible policies for intervention on different levels.

 Part One: S. Leonard Syme, Richard Glazier, Carol Shively, and Michael Marmot explain the concepts behind social determinants of health, present evidence for how stress contribute to "modern" diseases, and elaborate the moral and practical obligations we have to demand action.
+Part Two: Dennis Raphael, Richard Glazier, and Clyde Hertzman discuss the obesity and diabetes epidemics and early childhood development.
+Raphael makes an interesting commentary as to why governments continuously fail to address social threats to health.

 Image Thumbnail Sir Michael Marmot Interview (mp3) E-mail to a friend